betagouv/ludwig-ui/README.md

 The possible configuration values are:

-- `scenarioTemplate`: path to the template that will be displayed for each test, as defined below.
+- `scenarioTemplatePath`: **absolute** path to the template that will be displayed for each test, as defined below.
 - `baseUrl`: route at which the tests UI will be served.
 - `constants`: path to the definition of an Angular module storing constants to be consumed by the `ludwig` Angular module.
 An example of such a file is given below.